MPMC-Lab/BPM_IndoorUFP/README.md

 Should you require assistance or have any inquiries, kindly contact Dr. Jung-Il Choi via email at [jic@yonsei.ac.kr](mailto:jic@yonsei.ac.kr).

-For detailed information and further reading related to BPM_GasAdsorption, you are encouraged to consult the reference paper.
+For detailed information and further reading related to BPM_IndoorUFP, you are encouraged to consult the reference paper.
 Additional insights and resources are available at School of Mathematics and Computing, within the domain of Computational Science and Engineering at Yonsei University.
 For more details, please visit our website: [mpmc.yonsei.ac.kr](http://mpmc.yonsei.ac.kr).